How Do Precipitation and Clouds Form?

 Air is very prone to expansion.
 When it expands and rises, this rising air sometimes cools down to a point where the water molecules start to “clump together.”
 This occurs so fast; they cannot be torn apart by thermal/heat energy.

-The water vapor molecules are of course, invisible.
+The water vapor molecules are, of course, invisible.
 When a large number of them are combined, however, they become visible as big fluffy clouds.
 So clouds are only water, in the form of vapor.
-Just, the vapor molecules are slightly more closely packed, less than liquid but much more than an ideal gas.
+The vapor molecules are slightly more closely packed, less than liquid but much more than an ideal gas.

 There are various types of clouds.
 Some are denser or larger than others, some are shaped differently, and many have different colors.
 The colors depend on the sizes of various water droplets that make up a cloud.

-Majority of the sunlight passes typically right through larger water droplets.
+The majority of the sunlight typically passes right through larger water droplets.
 It is the opposite, however, for small droplets.
 These scatter and reflect a lot of light.
 Thus, often, you will see that certain parts of a cloud are much brighter than the others.

-For example; some clouds, the ones we call storm clouds, tend to be grayish or even blackcolor!
+For example, some clouds we call storm clouds to tend to be grayish or even black in color!

 The sizes and shapes of clouds usually depend on the volume and formation of the air expanding and rising to form new clouds.
 The weather, of course, is a significant factor in deciding this.
-Thus, it is common, in certain climates, to see smaller clouds, while others tend to yield larger, darker ones.
+Thus, it is common to see smaller clouds in certain climates, while others yield larger, darker ones.

 How Does Precipitation Form?

-Precipitation is any form of water that falls on to the surface on the earth from its atmosphere.
+Precipitation is any form of water that falls onto the surface of the earth from its atmosphere.
 It can be in the form of snow, hail, rain, or any other variation.
 Precipitation originates from the clouds, which are droplets of water suspended in the air.

-Water vapor is visible to the naked eye and makes typically up to the majority of fog and clouds.
+Water vapor is visible to the naked eye and typically makes up the majority of fog and clouds.
 Of course, some of it is dust and dirt in the air, which the vapor creates, becoming more visible because of it.

-Precipitation forms through condensation of this water vapor, which is the transformation of gas to liquid.
-When the clouds become much too heavy for the vapor they carry, the water comes down as liquid rain, or solid hail and snow.
+Precipitation forms through the condensation of this water vapor, which is the transformation of gas to liquid.
+When the clouds become much too heavy for the vapor they carry, the water comes down as liquid rain or solid hail and snow.